 These two Neighborhood Plans facilitate residential development by providing site layout plans that can be utilized by developers to achieve consistency with and meet the development standards of each of the plans, including providing a mix of housing types.
 The concept site plans for each of the sites demonstrate that a mid- to upper-density range can be achieved on each site while still providing a minimum of three different housing types and circulation and open space requirements.
 The design guidelines and standards in each of the plans are straightforward and feasible for the site and encourage residential development.
-Potential developers can utilize site plans to reduce design time and minimize uncertainty during the development review and approval process because the site layout plans have already been determined to be consistent with provisions of the Neighborhood Plans.
+Potential development review and approval process because the site layout plans have already been determined to be consistent with provisions of the Neighborhood Plans.
 Although these two sites are TDC receiver sites, adoption of the residential Neighborhood Plans preclude these sites from going back to their base designation without discretionary review by City Council.
 As of 2022, the Brisa Neighborhood Plan has been fully built, and Arroyo Vista Plan remains undeveloped.